-- A sleek and slim single-serve coffee maker.
-Includes 4 K-Cup pods, a water filter handle + 2 water filters, and a bottle of descaling solution to help extend the life of your brewer.
+- What's in the box: 4 k cup pods, a water filter handle + 2 water filters, and a bottle of descaling solution to help extend the life of your brewer

-- 40oz WATER RESERVOIR: Allows you to brew 4+ cups before having to refill, saving you time and simplifying your morning routine.
-The water reservoir is removable, making it easy to refill.
+- 40 ounce water reservoir: Allows you to brew 4+ cups before having to refill, saving you time and simplifying your morning routine; The water reservoir is removable, making it easy to refill

 The Coffee Maven Conclusion